 Fish defense (Cocha Sandoval, Peru, 2012).
 An adult otter growls repeatedly at group members to defend his catch (excerpt of video S7, Mumm & Knörnschild 2014; doi:10.1371/journal.pone.0112562.s010).

-Begging behavior of an ageing alpha female directed at her youngest son (Cocha Cashu, Peru, 2011).
-The alpha female approaches the juvenile, begs for his fish (with begging calls and a begging scream gradation) and subsequently takes it away.
+Begging behavior of an aging alpha female directed at her youngest son (Cocha Cashu, Peru, 2011).
+The alpha female approaches the juvenile, begs for his fish (with begging calls and a begging scream gradation), and subsequently takes it away.
 When the alpha female re-emerges with the fish, she emits a growl and an ascending scream to defend it (excerpt of video S14, Mumm & Knörnschild 2014; doi:10.1371/journal.pone.0112562.s017).

 The vocal repertoire of adult giant otters comprises 22 distinct vocalization types (spectrograms and oscillograms are shown). a) Cohesion: contact and coordination calls.
 From left to right: bark, close call, contact call, contact call gradation, hum, hum gradation, hum short, isolation call, whistle, whistle double, and underwater call. b) Alarm calls.
 From left to right: growl, hah!, snort, and wavering scream. c) Begging calls.
 From left to right: ascending scream, begging call, begging scream, begging scream gradation, and whine. d) Other calls.
 From left to right: mating call and suckling call.
 Figure taken from Mumm & Knörnschild 2014 (doi:10.1371/journal.pone.0112562.g001).